Serbia National Football Team Logo PNG

 2006 – 2011

 After separating the Serbia and Montenegro teams, the first emblem features a red shield with a white cross in the center and a soccer ball at its core.
 The design vaguely resembles a soccer field with markings.
 The shield is part of the country’s coat of arms, with the Greek cross connecting Serbs to Christianity.
 In the four sections around the ball, there are C-shaped fire steels.
-These four Cs are interpreted as either “Sveti Sava — srpska slava” (Saint Sava — Serbian glory) or “Samo sloga Srbina spasava” (Only unity saves the Serbs).
-In both interpretations, the fire steels are part of the deep identity of the Serbs and serve as a reminder of faith and unity.
-The ball at the heart of the logo shows that football, in honor of the country, is very important to Serbia.
+These four Cs are interpreted as either “Sveti Sava srpska slava” (Saint Sava Serbian glory) or “Samo sloga Srbina spasava” (Only unity saves the Serbs).
+In both interpretations, the fire steels are integral to the Serbs’ deep identity and serve as a reminder of faith and unity.
+The ball at the heart of the logo underscores that, in honor of the country, football is very important to Serbia.

 2011 – 2022